 ~ Park Department offers this throughout the academic year ~

-Through this Park Department program students learn about flora, fauna, and natural processes during their educational adventure at Cachuma Lake.
-The Nature Center is a partner in this program.
+Through this program students learn about flora, fauna, and natural processes during their educational adventure at Cachuma Lake.
+The Nature Center is a partner with the Parks Department in this program.
 School groups are offered a lake cruise, nature walk, and docent-led tour of the Nature Center.
 Schools throughout Santa Barbara County participate, with over 3,600 students from 65 schools visiting last year.
 It is a trip of discovery for students that visit, many of whom have never been on a boat or walked with an expert naturalist along a nature path.
 These discovery experiences are reinforced by a visit to the Nature Center, where students will have opportunities to explore in-depth what they have learned outside.

 Adult Fishing Workshop ~ June ~

 The Adult Fishing Workshop offers adults the opportunity to learn the basics of fishing.
 The workshop begins with a short talk on fishing and an introduction of the workshop volunteer anglers.
-There are 5-6 stations and groups of attendees rotate in for a 15-20 minute lessons, including tying knots, types of fish in Cachuma Lake, bow fishing, salt water fishing, casting, where to fish on the lake, and fly-fishing.
+There are 5-6 stations and groups of attendees rotate in for a 15-20 minute lessons, including tying knots, types of fish in Cachuma Lake, bow fishing, saltwater fishing, casting, where to fish on the lake, and fly-fishing.
 Expert anglers teach this fun workshop.
 Attendance is limited to 30.
 There is a small fee for this event.

-Kids Fishing Workshop
+Kids Fishing Workshop ~ August ~

-The Neal Taylor Nature Center Trout in the Classroom" program is sponsored by The Santa Barbara Flyfishers club.
+The "Trout in the Classroom" program is sponsored by The Santa Barbara Fly-fishers club.
 The club has been an active Trout in the Classroom (TIC) supporter for many years and sponsors two TIC sessions per year involving many local schools on the central coast in addition to the Nature Center.
 Trout eggs are picked up from the Fillmore Hatchery and personally delivered to each participating location.
 The final result is an aquarium full of trout fry that are released into a state-approved body of water.
 This program's goal is to reconnect an increasingly urbanized population of youth to the system of streams, rivers and watersheds that sustain them.
-It is one of the living exhibits at the Nature Center and is a favorite.
+It is one of the living exhibits at the Nature Center and is a favorite.s at the Nature Center and is a favorite.

 In celebration of Halloween, local volunteers showcase their Creepy Creatures; live bats, snakes, scorpions, spiders, and owls.
 There are also exhibits of animal bones, skulls and preserved specimens.
-Witches serve popcorn and punch and there is face-painting, too.
-This free event is cosponsored by the Santa Barbara Parks Department and the Santa Barbara Zoo.
+Witches serve popcorn and punch and there is face-painting, too!
+This free event is co-sponsored by the Santa Barbara Parks Department and the Santa Barbara Zoo.

 Food for Thought is a lecture series generally held on a Sunday afternoon.
 It is offered by the Nature Center for adults interested in learning about topics specific to the local area.
 Lecturers by experts are held on local topics, such as Native-American culture and language, plants, animals, local history, and the environment.
 This event is free.

-Project FeederWatch is a winter-long survey of birds that visit feeders at backyards, nature centers, community areas, and other locales in North America.
-As part of this program – volunteers at the Neal Taylor Nature Center periodically count the birds they see at the Center’s feeders from November through early April and send their counts to Project FeederWatch at the Cornell Lab.
+Project Feeder Watch is a winter-long survey of birds that visit feeders at backyards, nature centers, community areas, and other locales in North America.
+As part of this program – volunteers at the Neal Taylor Nature Center periodically count the birds they see at the Center’s feeders from November through early April and send their counts to Project Feeder Watch at the Cornell Lab.
 The Cornell Lab is part of Cornell University’s Lab of Ornithology in Ithaca, NY.
-FeederWatch data help scientists track broadscale movements of winter bird populations and long-term trends in bird distribution and abundance.
+Feeder Watch data help scientists track broadscale movements of winter bird populations and long-term trends in bird distribution and abundance.